prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the PVC spec to be used by the Prometheus StatefulSets.
+<p>volumeClaimTemplate defines the PVC spec to be used by the Prometheus StatefulSets.
 The easiest way to use a volume that cannot be automatically provisioned is to use a label selector alongside manually created PersistentVolumes.</p>
 </td>